kite-sdk/kite-examples/logging-webapp/README.md

 over IPC, and the agent writes the events to the HDFS file sink.

 The Flume sink will write a temporary file in [`/tmp/data/events`](http://localhost:8888/filebrowser/#/tmp/data/events).
-Send 10 messages using the web form.
+Send 10 messages using the web form; Flume is set to release files once there are 10 records (the configuration's sink batch size).
 Then wait a few seconds for the file to be renamed so it no longer has the _.tmp_ extension.

 Then run the following program from the `logging` example to dump the contents of the dataset to the console:

 ```bash
 mvn exec:java -Dexec.mainClass="com.cloudera.cdk.examples.logging.ReadDataset"